ChenBohan/Robotics-Path-Planning-04-Quintic-Polynomial-Solver/README.md

 <img src="https://github.com/ChenBohan/Robotics-Path-Planning-05-Quintic-Polynomial-Solver/blob/master/readme_img/Jerk%20Minimizing%20Trajectories.png" width = "70%" height = "70%" div align=center />

+Our problem is to find a function s of t that minimize the total jerk.

+We find that all the time derivatives of s are further six and more have to be zero in order for s to be jerk minimize.

+All minimum jerk trajectories can be repersented as a fifth order polynomial like that.

 <img src="https://github.com/ChenBohan/Robotics-Path-Planning-05-Quintic-Polynomial-Solver/blob/master/readme_img/Polynomial%20solver.png" width = "70%" height = "70%" div align=center />

 INPUTS: